Pan (2015 film)

 Pan is a 2015 American fantasy film directed by Joe Wright and written by Jason Fuchs.
-The film serves as a prequel to Peter and Wendy from Scottish author J. M. Barrie, which was first staged in 1904, and focuses on an alternative origin story for Peter Pan and Captain Hook.
+The film is a prequel to the 1904 play Peter Pan; or, the Boy Who Wouldn't Grow Up, better known for its 1911 novelization, Peter and Wendy, by Scottish author J. M. Barrie, and focuses on the origin story for Peter Pan and Captain Hook.
 It stars Hugh Jackman as a fictionalized version of Blackbeard, Garrett Hedlund as Hook, Rooney Mara as Tiger Lily, and Levi Miller as Peter Pan.

 Pan's world premiere was held in London on September 20, 2015, and it was theatrically released in the United States on October 9, 2015, by Warner Bros.
 Pictures.
-Pan was a box-office bomb, only grossing $128.4 million against a production budget of $150 million, resulting in significant loss for the studio, and was received negatively by critics, with criticism calling the plot formulaic and the action heavily reliant on CGI.
-Some also criticized the casting of white actress Rooney Mara as the Native American character Tiger Lily; Mara would later voice regret over her role in the film.
-Meanwhile, critics also praised the film for the action sequences, performances by Hedlund, Jackman and Miller, and John Powell’s music.
+Pan was a box-office failure, only grossing $129 million against a production budget of $150 million, resulting in significant loss for the studio.
+It also received negative reviews from critics, who criticized the writing, the plot, characterization, the casting of Mara, and the heavy over-reliance on special effects, though the performances and musical score received some praise.